Throwback Thursday: Cei Rigotti Rifle Disassembly

 Quick Summary

 The Cei Rigotti is an early Italian self-loading rifle from circa 1900, designed by Amerigo Cei-Rigotti.
-It features a unique design with a side-mounted recoil spring housing and a gas-operated system using a helical groove on the bolt for rotation.
-Many were chambered in 7.65 Mauser, not just 6.5 Carcano.
+It features a unique short-stroke gas piston system and operates via a helical groove on the bolt for rotation.
+Many were chambered in 7.65 Mauser, not just 6.5 Carcano, and it possessed select-fire capability.

 Chapters